 Exchange and completion - First time buyer

 Completion day is the final step in buying a home when ownership transfers from seller to buyer.
-Learn what happens on the day, key timings and how to prepare.
+Read My Home Move Conveyancing’s completion day guide to learn what happens on the day, key timings and how to prepare.

 • Arti Dhamu, Move Specialist at My Home Move Conveyancing